vquersin/vquersin/README.md

-- 👋 Hi, I’m Valentin and i'm 30 old years.
+- 👋 Hi, I’m Valentin and i'm 30 years old.

 - 👀 I’m interested in Technology and Gaming.